Mark A. Sheridan, Ph.D., Vice Provost for Graduate and Postdoctoral Affairs Dean, Graduate School

 Full-Time Study.
 Normal full-time enrollment varies between 9 and 13 hours for doctoral students and 9 and 16 hours for other graduate students in the regular semester.
 The minimum enrollment for full-time graduate status is 9 hours in the regular semester.
-Full-time enrollment in a summer term is 3 hours.
-Students on fellowships, assistantships, or other appointments designed for the support of graduate study must enroll for 9 hours in each regular semester and 3 hours in each summer term for which they have a fellowship, assistantship, or other appointment designed for the support of graduate study.
+Full-time enrollment in a summer term is 3 hours for each summer term.
+Students on fellowships, assistantships, or other appointments designed for the support of graduate study must enroll for 9 hours in each regular semester and 3 hours in each summer term for which they have a fellowship, scholarship, assistantship, or other appointment designed for the support of graduate study.

 If a student is devoting full time to research, using university facilities and faculty time, the schedule should reflect at least 9 hours enrollment (3 in each summer term).
 Doctoral students who have completed coursework, passed qualifying exams, been admitted to candidacy, are not funded by the Graduate School or their program, and have accumulated at least 85 doctoral hours may register as full-time students for one semester, taking the number of hours (not less than 3) that will bring the total to 93 hours.
 Then they may register as full-time students for up to two more semesters of 3 hours each, thus constituting full enrollment for employment purposes only.
 (Two summer terms will count as one semester.)
 Such lower enrollment may affect financial aid status; students are encouraged to check with financial aid, scholarship, and loan officers before taking the 3-hour option.

 The maximum allowable hours per semester is 13 for doctoral students, 16 for other graduate students, and 6 in a six-week summer term.
 Any exceptions to this rule must have the prior approval of the graduate dean.

-Registration in an individual study, research, or similar course implies an expected level of effort on the part of the student comparable to that associated with an organized class with the same credit value.
-A syllabus for the individual study course should be on file with the department for any class taken (including independent study hours).
+Registration in an individual study, research (7000), or similar course implies an expected level of effort on the part of the student comparable to that associated with an organized class with the same credit value.
+A syllabus for the individual study course must be on file with the department for any class taken (including independent study hours).

-A doctoral student who is required to register solely for the purpose of satisfying a continuous enrollment requirement need not register for more than 1 credit hour during each term (as long as the student does not receive a fellowship, assistantship, or other appointments designed for the support of graduate study, and if the student is an off-campus student).
+A non-Lubbock doctoral student who is required to register solely for the purpose of satisfying a continuous enrollment requirement need not register for more than 1 credit hour during each term (as long as the student does not receive a fellowship, assistantship, or other appointments designed for the support of graduate study, and if the student is designated as an off-campus student).
 However, a doctoral student who is involved in internship, research, or another type of academic study should register for credit hours in proportion to the teaching effort required of the program faculty regardless of where they are physically located.

 Leave of Absence.
 Any student who fails to register during a fall or spring semester and who does not have an official leave of absence from study is subject to review for readmission by the standards in effect at the time of reconsideration.
 Official leave of absence, which is granted by the dean of the Graduate School upon departmental recommendation, may be requested only in case of serious medical conditions and other exceptional reasons.
 Normally, leaves of absence will not exceed one year.
 Leaves of absence do not extend the maximum time allowed for completion of the degree.
-Request for leaves of absence must first be approved by the department and then be sent to and approved by the associate dean for student affairs and by the student’s faculty advisor prior to their leaving the university.
+Request for leaves of absence must first be approved by the department and then be sent to and approved by the graduate associate dean for student affairs along with appropriate written documentation prior to their leaving the university.
 These requests should be submitted through the Graduate School Enrollment Services Sharepoint portal.
 Each academic program has a designated Sharepoint user.

 Students who have begun thesis or dissertation research must register for 6000 or 8000 courses, respectively, in each regular semester and at least once each summer until all degree requirements have been completed, unless granted an official leave of absence from the program for medical or other exceptional reasons.
 Students officially classified as off-campus students may register for 1 hour of 6000 or 8000 with departmental approval until their final semester, at which time they must enroll in at least 3 hours.